 Three refugee camps, Nyarugusu, Nduta, and Mtendeli, lie in Tanzania’s nortwestern province bordering with DR Congo and Burundi, from where the refugees came.
-Since the project began, we have brought safe water to 200,000 people in and around Nyarugusu Refugee Camp.
+Since the project began, we have brought water to 200,000 people in and around Nyarugusu Refugee Camp.

 We help inside and outside the camp

 Disputes over access to resources between different population groups is as old as the history of mankind.
 In Western Tanzania, the issue is as relevant as ever, because Nyarugusu Refugee Camp is placed in an area where many poor rural communities struggle to make ends meet every day.
-Through our host community program, we have now reached 7 communities with more than 50,000 residents who can now enjoy safe drinking water directly from the tap.
+Through our host community program, we have now reached 7 communities with more than 50,000 residents who can now enjoy drinking water directly from the tap.
 One of these is Zeze Community, co-financed by the Foundation and Niels Due Jensen, son of our Founder, former Grundfos CEO and former Foundation Chairman.
 The system was commissioned in September 2018 and formally handed over to the community on 23 October 2019.

 We were able to see for ourselves how we make a massive difference at the handover ceremony.

-One of the local employees of the Danish embassy had also noticed that the village now had access to a luxury that most people in Tanzania do not: safe drinking water directly from the tap!
+One of the local employees of the Danish embassy had also noticed that the village now had access to a luxury that most people in Tanzania do not: drinking water directly from the tap!

 Unique partnership for sustainability